Anxiety in Children: Help for Parents

 Why is this happening?”

-We might gently ask:
+We could also ask:

 “Could my child be feeling stressed or overwhelmed?”